Key Messages for the Public

 A number of resources are provided below, including information about the State's ReopeningRI strategy and related guidance, steps the Town is taking to help our community reopen, State and Town press releases and executive orders, as well as mental health resources, information for those who are out of work, and for small businesses who have been impacted by COVID-19.
 It is important to remember, if you need help, please ask - help is out there.

 During this pandemic, members of the public are strongly advised to minimize their risk through the use of social distancing.
 While the Governor and the Town have lifted the Stay at Home order, residents are encouraged to stay close to home, and should remain home if you are sick (with any symptoms).
-While many of our Parks and Recreation facilities have restrictions in place, we recognize the importance of getting outside, getting fresh air, and getting exercise, however everyone needs to be responsible and vigilant about following all social distancing and gathering limit mandates when visiting parks, walking trails, and beaches.
+While many of our Parks and Recreation facilities have reopened, and we recognize the importance of getting outside, getting fresh air, and getting exercise, however everyone needs to be responsible and vigilant about following all social distancing and gathering limit mandates when visiting parks, walking trails, and beaches.
 The Governor has ordered that cloth face coverings which cover the mouth and nose are to be worn when at work and when in public (indoor and outdoor), however be advised the wearing of cloth face masks does not eliminate or reduce the need to abide by social distancing requirements.
-Gatherings are currently limited to no more than 5 people, and be advised that even when gathering in small numbers, social distancing guidance is to maintain a distance of at least 6 feet from other people.
-Travelers to Rhode Island and residents who have left the state and are returning to Rhode Island are required to self-quarantine for 14 days.
+Social gatherings are currently limited to no more than 15 people, and be advised that even when gathering in small numbers, social distancing guidance is to maintain a distance of at least 6 feet from those who are not in your immediate household.
+Additional information on gatherings can be found in the Governor's EO 20-58.
 Members of the public are strongly advised to stay up to date on the Federal, State, and local response to and guidance on, the evolving COVID-19 situation.
 Because of the evolving nature of this ongoing community health situation, the Town may implement additional mitigation measures with short notice, and the information provided here is subject to change.

 We want to say a special thank you to all the public safety, first responders, medical professionals, and essential employees who live, volunteer, or work in South Kingstown, and to those residents and businesses who have generously volunteered their time, or made donations of essential items to others in our community.
-We also want to recognize our students - you are doing an incredible job adapting to distance learning, we are so proud of you.
-To the teachers, the parents, and family members who are helping to facilitate distance learning, thank you!
-To the class of 2020, we celebrate you - it may be a bit differently than planned, but please know your years of hard work deserve recognition!
 To all our residents, thank you.
 We will get through this.
 We are an amazing community because of the people who live here.
 Let's all commit to doing our best during these difficult times.

 RIDOH has a helpful COVID-19 page on their website, which offers an updated summary of information and resources.
 Additional resources can be found below.